emc-mongoose/mongoose-storage-driver-kafka/README.md

 2) Item writing start time offset in microseconds
 3) The calculated end-to-end latency

-In this chart above, the min latency value is 822416 μs, max is 3226214933 μs.
+In this chart above, the min latency value is 24 783 469 μs, max is 30 107 249 488 μs.
-The ratio between max and min is ~ 3225392517.
+The ratio between max and min is ~ 30 082 466 019.

 Heatmap Output:

 ![Heatmap](heatmap.png)

 Y axis is logarithmic between the detected latency value min and max.
+By default it's height is 100 px and corresponding 100 rows.
-X axis is linear time in ms.
+X axis is linear.
+By default it's width is the count of pixels equal max timestamp minus min.

 ## 5.2.
 Topic Operations